cjhasselkus/simplified-make/README.md

 ## Testing
 Test files to be added soon.

-Test files will validate that 537make behaves as expected given both valid and invalid formatting, as well as when given various  makefile dependency structures.
+Test files will validate that simpleMake behaves as expected given both valid and invalid formatting, as well as when given various  makefile dependency structures.

 ## Authors